AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher uses AI to create multiple choice questions with plausible distractors based on common misconceptions.

 The teacher prompts the AI: "Write a multiple choice question for adding fractions with different denominators.
 The correct answer must be fully simplified.
 Include one distractor where the numerators and denominators are simply added across.
-Include another distractor where the pupil forgets to simplify the final fraction."
+Include another distractor where the learner forgets to simplify the final fraction."

 The teacher projects this question onto the board.
-Pupils work through the calculation on their whiteboards and reveal their chosen option.
+Learners work through the calculation on their whiteboards and reveal their chosen option.
 If half the class selects the unsimplified fraction, the teacher pauses the lesson to model the simplification process.

 Example: